BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/matched_play_guide/additional_rules.md

 There are a total of 12 different Secret Objectives that can be used, provided over the following pages.
 At the start of the game, each player should select three of the Secret Objectives to put forward on separate pieces of paper without making them known to their opponent.
 Their opponent will then roll a D3 to determine which of the three will then be used during the game.

 Once a Secret Objective has been selected to be used in a game, it then cannot be put forward again for the remainder of the event.
 Players should write down the Secret Objective they are trying to achieve on a piece of paper and place it at the edge of the board.
-They should also submit which Secret Objective they’ve used, and whether they were successful in achieving it, to the Tournament Organiser at the end of the game.
+They should also submit which Secret Objective they've used, and whether they were successful in achieving it, to the Tournament Organiser at the end of the game.

 It is important to note that not all Secret Objectives will be achievable in every game.
-For example, if your opponent has no Monster models in their Army, then you won’t be able to score the Bring them Down!
+For example, if your opponent has no Monster models in their Army, then you won't be able to score the Bring them Down!
 Secret Objective as there will be no Monster models to kill.

-**1. BRING THEM DOWN!** - Have all Monster models in your opponent’s Army be removed as a casualty by the end of the game.
+**1. BRING THEM DOWN!** - Have all Monster models in your opponent's Army be removed as a casualty by the end of the game.

 **2. DUEL TO THE DEATH** - Have your General kill the enemy General in Combat.
 Your General must cause every Wound to the enemy General to score this Secret Objective.

-**3. SENDING A MESSAGE** - Have the most expensive Hero model, including wargear in their points cost, in your opponent’s force be removed as a casualty.
+**3. SENDING A MESSAGE** - Have the most expensive Hero model, including wargear in their points cost, in your opponent's force be removed as a casualty.
 If the most expensive Hero is part of two Hero models bought together, e.g., Shank & Wrot, Orc Scavengers, then both must have been removed as a casualty to score this Secret Objective.

 **4. MINIMISE CASUALTIES** - Have at least 75% of your starting number still alive at the end of the game.